 For the Regional Competitive ATP, Fresno COG's regional guidelines and revised list of Multidisciplinary Advisory Group (MAG) members were approved by the Fresno COG Policy Board on May 26, 2016 and were then forwarded to CTC staff on May 27, 2016 for recommended approval.
 The CTC Commissioners unanimously approved Fresno COG's proposed regional guidelines at the June 29, 2016 CTC meeting.
-With the guidelines approved, Fresno COG's Regional Call for Projects opened on Friday July 1, 2016; project applications will be accepted until 4:00 PM on Thursday September 15, 2016.
+With the guidelines approved, Fresno COG's Regional Call for Projects opened on Friday July 1, 2016 and closed on Thursday September 15, 2016.
 For Cycle 3, Fresno COG will receive \$1,338,000 for each fiscal year (2019/20 and 2020/21) to award to local projects.
 Per the ATP legislation, at least 25% of the program funds must benefit projects in disadvantaged communities.
-The scoring committee consisting of MAG members will convene on November 2, 2016 to score and deliberate on the recommended program of projects submitted to the Regional Competitive ATP.
+The scoring committee consisting of MAG members will convene on November 2, 2016 to score and deliberate on the five projects submitted directly to the Regional Competitive ATP as well as any Fresno County applications not selected through the Statewide Call for Projects.